wrk123/Microservice-with-rest-basd-client-/README.md

-# Microservice with rest-basd client in Spring JPA
+# Microservice with rest-based client in Spring JPA

 This is sample exmaple Spring based microservice.
 Here there are two microservices.
 One is for creating books.